t-prinz/jboss-webserver-playbooks/README.md

 ### Prerequisites

-1. The target system needs to be running RHEL 7 or 8.
+1. The target system needs to be running RHEL 7 or RHEL 8.
 2. The target system needs to be registered (to the Red Hat portal or to Satellite) and have access to the JWS repositories.
+The correct repository(ies) will be enabled during installation.

 ### Using the playbooks